Plasmarons in high-temperature cuprate superconductors: Results

 It is highly nontrivial to analyze the strong correlation effects systematically.
-Here we employ a large-$N$ technique in a path integral representation in terms of the Hubbard operators formulated in Ref.~\onlinecite{foussats02}.
+While a variational approach is powerful \cite{spalek22}, here we employ a large-$N$ technique in a path integral representation in terms of the Hubbard operators \cite{foussats02}.
 In the large-$N$ scheme, the number of spin components is extended from 2 to $N$ and physical quantities are computed by counting the power of $1/N$ systematically.
 One of the advantages of this method is that it treats all possible charge excitations on an equal footing \cite{bejas12,bejas14}.
-There are two different charge fluctuations: on-site charge fluctuations describing usual charge-density-wave (CDW) and plasmons, and bond-charge fluctuations describing CDW with an internal structure such as $d$-wave and $s$-wave symmetry, including the flux phase.
+There are two different charge fluctuations: on-site charge fluctuations describing usual charge-density-wave and plasmons, and bond-charge fluctuations describing charge-density-waves with an internal structure such as $d$-wave and $s$-wave symmetry, including the flux phase.
 Explicit calculations clarified that those two fluctuations are essentially decoupled to each other \cite{bejas17}.
 Since we are interested in plasmons, we focus on the former fluctuations.

-Because of the local constraint that double occupancy of electrons is prohibited at any lattice site, the charge fluctuations are described by a $2 \times 2$ matrix $D_{ab}(\vq, i \nu_{n})$ with $a,b=1,2$; $\vq$ is the momentum of the charge fluctuations and $\nu_{n}$ a bosonic Matsubara frequency.
+Because of the local constraint that double occupancy of electrons is prohibited at any lattice site, the charge fluctuations are described by a $2 \times 2$ matrix $D_{ab}(\vq, \mathrm{i} \nu_{n})$ with $a,b=1,2$; $\vq$ is the momentum of the charge fluctuations and $\nu_{n}$ a bosonic Matsubara frequency.
 While $D_{11}$ is the usual density-density correlation function, $D_{22}$ is a special feature of strong correlation effects---it describes fluctuations associated with the local constraint.
-As we shall clarify, this $D_{22}$ plays the central role for the formation of plasmarons.
+As we shall clarify, this $D_{22}$ plays the central role in the formation of plasmarons.
 Naturally there is also the off-diagonal component $D_{12} (=D_{21})$.